 The JCWS-H course is approximately 252 hours of Web-based collaborative distance learning (DL), research and writing for publication.
 In addition, students complete 136 hours of face-to-face time in two temporary duty assignments to JFSC.
+Hybrid students complete the same lessons and exercises as Resident and Satellite students, but spread over a 40 week period.
 The curriculum is characterized by a progression from higher-order cognitive activities to effective exercises that encourages attitudinal shifts.
 The cognitive learning activities focus on recall and mastery of information, application of concepts and principles, problem solving, discovery, and building on existing military experiences.
 The learning activities foster recognition and integration of new attitudes and values that promote joint acculturation.

 The first AJPME class started in September 2003.
 Based on a CJCS directed OPMEP policy change, the transition from AJPME to JCWS-H occurred in 2016 and was retroactive to impact JCWS-H’s first class, 15-3.
-While AJPME graduates received JPME II equivalent qualification, the OPMEP change now grants JCWS-H graduates full JPME II credit.
-As a result, active duty members can attend JCWS-H. As of 2017, over 3,000 students have graduated from the AJPME/JCWS-Hybrid courses.
+While AJPME graduates received JPME II equivalent qualification, the 2016 OPMEP change granted JCWS-H graduates full JPME II credit.
+As a result, active duty members could also attend JCWS-H. As of 2020, over 3,750 students have graduated from the JCWS-Hybrid course.

 Reserve Component Joint Officer Management Program